 What is DHEA?

-First off, when used in nutritional products, DHEA ingredients include dehydroepiandrosterone 50mg, cellulose, vitamins and minerals, among others.
+First off, DHEA is an endogenous steroid hormone.
+The active compound is dehydroepiandrosterone 50mg, cellulose, vitamins and minerals, among others.
 The chemical promotes athletic performance, increases libido and helps muscle-building by serving as a precursor to androgen and estrogen; hormones that control gender-specific characteristics.
 The recommended serving, based on supplement manufacturer, is about one to two capsules per day.

 DHEA is made naturally in the body and is found in foods like soy and wild yam.
 Studies show that dehydroepiandrosterone levels won’t increase simply by eating either food.
 Supplements containing this ingredient are readily available and are relatively inexpensive.
 We like that it’s found naturally and that customers shared their positive experiences, but read on…

 The first concern centered on DHEA side effects not being as positive as claimed.
 “There’s scientific evidence showing it plays a critical role in counteracting the signs of aging,” said our Research Editor.
 “While supporting the benefits, the same studies showed that using this could lead to adverse reactions.”

 “My blood pressure skyrocketed.
 Lowered dose to 12.5mg/day…still high BP.
 Stopped taking,” commented a customer.